Beauty and Pock Face: Synopsis

-Three days after the wedding, Beauty returns homd to pay her respects to her parents.
-Pock Face is jealous eith her, and lured her near a well, pushed her in, and then sent word to the scholar that Beauty had caught smallpox.
+Three days after the wedding, Beauty returns home to pay her respects to her parents.
+Pock Face is jealous with her, and lured her near a well, pushed her in, and then sent word to the scholar that Beauty had caught smallpox.
 The scholar is skeptical and began to send the Pock Face everything she wished for, as he'd assumed it was Beauty who is sending him messages.
 After a time, the stepmother and Pock Face got tired of the scholar's constant inquiries about his wife so Pock Face pretended to be Beauty, went herself to the scholar's household and explained her looks by the illness.
 Beauty, however, shapeshifted into a sparrow and came to taunt Pock Face while she was combing her hair; Pock Face taunted her back.
 The scholar heard Beauty and Pock Face arguing ²and asked her to fly into a golden cage if she were his wife; she duly came.
 Pock Face out of anger then killed the sparrow and buried it.
 Bamboo shot up on the grave.
 The shoots tasted delicious to the scholar but gave Pock Face ulcers on her tongue.
 Pock Face cut the bamboo down and had a bed made from it, but though the scholar found it comfortable, it poked Pock Face with needles, so she threw it out.
 An old woman took it home.
 The old woman found that dinner was cooked for her whenever she came home.
 In time, she caught Beauty's spirit at work.
 Beauty then had the old woman give her some magical ingredients: a bowl for her stomach, some chopsticks for her bones, and some juice for her blood.
 Beauty thus, became flesh and blood again.